 - Bake for 18 to 20 minutes, or until a tester inserted in the middle comes out clean.

-- Meanwhile, make the cinnamon sugar.
+- While the donuts are baking, make the cinnamon sugar.
 Pour 1 cup of granulated (or extra fine) sugar into a bag.
 Add the cinnamon.
 Shake to combine.

 - Remove the donuts from the oven.
-Allow to cool for a couple of minutes then turn out onto a wire rack to cool.
+Allow the pumpkin spice donuts to cool for a couple of minutes in the donut pan and then turn out onto a wire rack to cool completely.

-- Dip in cinnamon sugar while still warm and serve immediately.
-Or store at room temperature and dip in the cinnamon sugar before serving.
+- Dip each pumpkin spice donut in cinnamon sugar while still warm and serve immediately.
+Or store the donuts at room temperature and dip in the cinnamon sugar before serving.